fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

-# How to modularise a configuration
+# How to modularise a configuration  :recycle:
 *(and why should we do it?)*

 Let's start by answering the question "why" first, and then we will cover the "how" part.